The Brain Cannot Do Negatives!

 NEWS and EVENTS:

-Is your relationship in trouble?
-Consider my highly acclaimed couples' course: ADHD Effect In-Depth Couples' Seminar - This 8-session phone seminar has helped many couples thrive in healthier, happier relationships.
-The next live session STARTS October 20, 2021.
-Registration is now open.
+ADHD Effect In-Depth Couples' Seminar - Is your relationship in trouble?
+My highly acclaimed 8-session Zoom seminar has helped many couples thrive in healthier, happier relationships.
+The next live session STARTS January 11, 2023.

 Question?
 Contact Melissa.